 In January 2012, we entered into a global collaboration agreement with Biogen Idec to develop and commercialize ISIS-SMN ${Rx}$ for the treatment of SMA.
-We received an upfront payment of \$29 million, which we are amortizing through August 2016.
-We are eligible to receive a license fee, milestone payments and double-digit royalties on any product sales of ISIS-SMN ${Rx}$.
+We received an upfront payment of \$29 million, which we are amortizing through February 2017.
+We are eligible to receive a license fee, milestone payments and royalties up to the mid-teens on any product sales of ISIS-SMN ${Rx}$ .
 Biogen Idec has the option to license ISIS-SMN ${Rx}$ until completion of the first successful Phase 2/3 study or the completion of two Phase 2/3 studies.
 If Biogen Idec exercises its option, it will pay us a license fee and will assume global development, regulatory and commercialization responsibilities.

-We are evaluating ISIS-SMN ${Rx}$ in a Phase 2 open-label, multiple-dose, dose-escalation study in children with SMA and a Phase 2 open-label, multiple-dose, dose-escalation pilot study in infants with SMA.
-In January 2014, we and Biogen Idec amended the original agreement to reflect changes made to the clinical development plan for ISIS-SMN ${Rx}$.
+We and Biogen Idec amended our original agreement to reflect changes made to the clinical development plan for ISIS-SMN ${Rx}$ in January 2014.
 We and Biogen Idec added a new open-label extension study, which is being offered to those children with SMA who have completed dosing in our previous studies.
 We also expanded the dosing in the Phase 2 study in infants with SMA.
-In addition, we increased the number of patients to be included in the infant Phase 3 study.
+In addition, we increased the number of patients to be included in the Phase 3 studies in infants.
 As a result of these changes, we and Biogen Idec agreed to increase the payments that we are eligible to receive under this collaboration by nearly \$35 million.
-Under the terms of the amended agreement, we are eligible to receive up to \$303.8 million in a license fee and payments, including \$78.8 million in substantive milestone and other payments associated with the clinical development of ISIS-SMN ${Rx}$ prior to licensing and \$150 million in substantive milestone payments if Biogen Idec achieves pre-specified regulatory milestones.
-We will earn the next milestone payment of \$18 million if we dose the first patient in the Phase 3 study in infants with SMA, which is designed to support marketing registration for ISIS-SMN ${Rx}$ in the United States and Europe.

-As of March 31, 2014, we have received \$16.3 million in payments for advancing the ISIS-SMN ${Rx}$ Phase 2 program, including \$9.3 million in payments we received in the first quarter of 2014 related to the amendments made to the clinical development plan for ISIS-SMN ${Rx}$.
+In July 2014, we initiated the Phase 3 study evaluating ISIS-SMN ${Rx}$ in infants with SMA.
+In addition, we are evaluating ISIS-SMN ${Rx}$ in a Phase 2 open-label, multiple-dose, dose-escalation study in children with SMA and a Phase 2 open-label, multiple-dose, dose-escalation pilot study in infants with SMA.
+Through July 2014, we have earned \$17.3 million in payments for advancing ISIS-SMN ${Rx}$ , including \$9.3 million in payments we earned in the first quarter of 2014 related to the amendments made to the clinical development plan for ISIS-SMN ${Rx}$ .
 Accounting rules require us to amortize the \$9.3 million we received related to the amendment of the clinical development plan for ISIS-SMN ${Rx}$ over our estimated period of performance, which is as follows:

-- \$1.8 million related to a Phase 2 study in children with SMA through June 2014; - \$2.0 million related to a Phase 2 study in infants with SMA through July 2014; and - · \$5.5 million related to an open-label extension study in children with SMA through December 2014.
+- \$3.8 million related to the Phase 2 studies in children and infants with SMA, which we are amortizing through July 2014; and - \$5.5 million related to an open-label extension study in children with SMA, which we are amortizing through December 2014.